 - A visual inspection of the drainage for signs of backflow due to leakage or blockages

 Other problems the inspector will look out for are puddles around the septic tank, lush vegetation in isolated spots, septic tank odors and signs of impending backups.
-If problems are detected during the inspection, the inspector might recommend further investigations or suggest a septic tank pumping.
+If problems are detected during the inspection, the inspector might recommend further investigations or suggest a septic tank pumping service to come out.

 Does your home have a septic tank system, and are you about to sell the property?